innoq/innoq-styleguide/README.md

 Install:

-    yarn install
+    npm install

 This starts a local development server complete with asset pipeline:

-    yarn start
+    npm start

 Export a static site to `./dist/site`

-    yarn run site
+    npm run site

 ### With Docker & Docker-Compose

     docker-compose up

-You need to prefix all maintenance commands from above like `yarn …` with
+You need to prefix all maintenance commands from above like `npm …` with

     docker-compose run --rm web …